mikelxabier-munozbasagoiti/mikelxabier-munozbasagoiti.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper on the determination of shear strength of additively manufactured poly lactic acid/flax fibre bio-composite via the Iosipescu test is out in [Composites Communications](https://www.sciencedirect.com/science/article/pii/S2452213924000494)
+Our paper on the determination of shear strength of additively manufactured poly lactic acid/flax fibre bio-composite via the Iosipescu test is out in [Composites Communications](https://www.sciencedirect.com/science/article/pii/S2452213924000494) :newspaper: